UiTM Faculty of Law: Undergraduate

-Postgraduates

-For postgraduates, the faculty offered three (3) programmes which are master in laws (LL.M), PhD in law and diploma in Syariah law and practice (DLSA).

-DLSA is a professional programme designed to train those who are interested in practising in the Syariah Courts and those who want to be Syarie lawyers.
-Apart from providing hands-on training to students, this programme intends to expose students to several aspects of Syariah Law.
-It also aims to enhance their knowledge in the different procedures (mal) practiced in the Syariah Courts as opposed to the civil courts.
-Furthermore, students will be trained in matters pertaining to Syariah trial and advocacy.
-The graduate of DLSA is eligible to undertake examination in order to be admitted as a Shariah practitioner according to the state in Malaysia.

-For LL.M programme, the Faculty offered both coursework and research-based Masters programme.
-Among the area of law offered such as Intellectual Property (IP) law, Corporate Law, Legal Aspect of Marine Affairs, Public & Public Interest Law, Commercial Law.
-The Faculty are also offering the Master programme for non-law graduate such as Master in Legal Studies and Master of Laws (Enforcement Law).
-The student of a Master programme will be supervised by senior lecturers and professors of the Faculty.

-The PhD programme intends to train candidates to develop some conceptual and analytical capabilities in the field of law through a rigorous examination of an original study to be conducted under the supervision of a supervisor from the faculty.
-The areas of research among others, such as Constitutional Law, Public International Law, Intellectual Property law, Maritime and Shipping law, Criminology and Criminal Justice, Islamic Criminal Law, Comparative Corporate Law, Environmental Law.
-The Faculty allowed the admission for international applicant.

 Reference to the Common Bar Course (CBC)

 Early in March 2011, the Attorney-General announced that the Legal Qualifying Board was considering implementing the Common Bar Course (CBC).
 Court of Appeal judge Datuk Abdul Wahab Patail is chairing a working group to study its implementation.
 The CBC would be a 20-month course that would also focus on vocational skills.
 The CBC model combines the modern legal education approaches in other Commonwealth countries as well as local requirements.
 There will be modules not commonly seen in other courses to meet specific needs among local graduates, such as the Legal Language and Communication Skills to address the poor command of English and the Practice Management Skills to expose lawyers intending to start their own firm on risk management.
 Of the five semesters, the first three are full-time studies while the final two are part-time, where students will be pupils at law firms concurrently.
 It will also feature a Student Law Office programme where the "students-at-law" will get to practice what they have learned in a simulated legal environment, which has been successfully carried out in UiTM Faculty of Law.